 Posted 4 years ago

 The ID tag on the back of the Model 24 indicates that it was made at Lawson’s first, Los Angeles, facility between 1934-1935.
-It was likely designed by Lawson Clock staff - perhaps by company founder Lindley Lawson himself.
+It was likely designed by Lawson Clocks staff - perhaps by company founder Lindley Lawson himself.
 As far as I’m aware, Model 24 was the first clock produced by Lawson in the Modern mode.
 And what an intriguing asymmetrical design -- almost Constructivist looking!
 Two types of wood were used, both solid pieces and veneer, on a black lacquered base.
 Stands about 7.5 inches tall.